marcusbianchi/thingapi/README.md

     - Body: Thing JSON

 # ParametersAPI
-API to Manage Groups of Things on Lorien.
-Used to create, update, read and delete groups.
-Also responsible for managing its members.
+API to manage parameters Groups of Things on Lorien.
+Used to create, update, read and delete parameters.
 ## Parameter Data Format
 These are the fields of the thing and it's constrains:
 - parameterId: Id of the Parameter given by de Database.